-The TPL as of June 30, 2015, is based on the results of an actuarial valuation date of July 1, 2015.
-There were several significant assumptions and other inputs used to measure the TPL.
-The actuarial assumptions used in the July 1, 2015, valuation were based on the results of the last actuarial experience study, dated May 1, 2014.
+The Total Pension Liability as of June 30, 2016, is based on the results of an actuarial valuation date of July 1, 2016.
+There were several significant assumptions and other inputs used to measure the total pension liability.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of the last actuarial experience study, dated May 1, 2014.
 Among those assumptions were the following:

-• Total Wage Increases
+• Total Wage Increases 4%-8.51% for Non-University

-4% - 8.51% for Non-University Members and 5.00% for University Members
+Members and 5.00% for University

-• Investment Return 7.75%
+Members

-• Price Inflation 3.25%
+Investment Return 7.75%Price Inflation 3.25%